Is Milk Thistle Safe For Dogs? Milk Thistle For Dogs Explained

 Combined with proper medical care, this is a supplement which has proven to be very useful and reliable.

 Is it going to work for any dog, in every liver-related situation?
 Nope.
-It does depend on the condition, on the breed, on genetics, and on any ongoing medical issues – but it is certainly worth trying.
+It does depend on the condition, on the breed, on genetics, and on any ongoing medical issues – but it is certainly worth trying if your vet okay’s it.
 If your pooch is suffering from some liver-related problem, ask your doggy doctor about using milk thistle.

 — PetWellbeing (@PetWellbeing) September 26, 2016